tachiyomiorg/website/src/help/faq/README.md

 ### Downloads

 #### How do I download several chapters or manga simultaneously?
 The app does not allow parallel downloads from one source to prevent IP bans caused by too many requests.
-We know that speed is being sacrificed but it is better than not being able to access a source at all.
+We know that speed is being sacrificed, but it is better than an overall inaccessible source.

-However, if you are downloading several manga from different sources, the app will start downloading simultaneously from up to 5 different sources.
+However, if you download several manga from different sources, the app will start downloading simultaneously from up to 5 different sources.

 #### Why do my downloads sometimes stop midway through?
-Be aware that it could be a network issue on your device or on the website you are trying to download from.
+It is likely an issue to do with your connection to your network or the source.
+Tachiyomi will notify you of what error it has encountered trying to download.

 #### Can you make it possible to store manga on both internal storage and external SD-card?
-At the moment, no. You could try using symlinks but that requires having your device rooted.
+At the moment, no. You could try using symlinks, but that requires having your device rooted.
 ::: note
 Read more about rooting your device [here](https://www.xda-developers.com/root/)
 :::